 However, the recent changes in the voting pools mean that a member must be active in the industry for a period of 10 years.
-In other words, if you were entered into AMPAS in your twenties, you could still vote in your sixties - even if you didn't make a film in that time.
+In other words, if you were entered into AMPAS in your early twenties, you could still vote in your sixties - even if you didn't make a film in that time.

 PricewaterhouseCoopers then tabulates all the votes and delivers the winning envelope in a briefcase that's handcuffed to two senior partners in the firm, who arrive at the ceremony.
 Only they know the winners, and the votes are counted by hand with a few associates from PwC.